Astros reacquire Justin Verlander from Mets, a deal owner Jim Crane tells AP was an easy decision

+In a tight race with Texas atop the AL West, the Astros shipped outfield prospects Drew Gilbert and Ryan Clifford to New York for the three-time Cy Young Award winner.

+It turned out to be just the start of a momentous day for Houston's rotation — left-hander Framber Valdez pitched a no-hitter against Cleveland hours later.

-The Astros are shipping outfield prospects Drew Gilbert and Ryan Clifford to New York.
-Crane said the Mets will send roughly $54 million to Houston to help pay off Verlander's contract.
-The 40-year-old pitcher signed an $86.7 million, two-year deal with the Mets in December that includes a vesting option for 2025 at $35 million.
+Crane told The Associated Press the Mets could send more than $50 million to the Astros to help pay off Verlander's contract.
+The 40-year-old right-hander signed an $86.7 million, two-year deal with the Mets in December that includes a vesting option for 2025 at $35 million.

-The underperforming Mets are dismantling the most expensive roster in major league history.
-They dealt ace Max Scherzer to the Texas Rangers in a trade announced Sunday and followed up Tuesday by shedding Verlander.
+The underperforming Mets dismantled the most expensive roster in major league history over the past few days.
+They dealt fellow ace Max Scherzer to the Texas Rangers in a trade announced Sunday and followed up Tuesday by shedding Verlander, among a flurry of other moves.

+Veteran closer David Robertson, reliever Dominic Leone and outfielders Tommy Pham and Mark Canha also were sent packing since last Thursday.

 Crane said he and Brown didn't think there was any chance Verlander would be traded until Scherzer was dealt.
 After he was moved, the Astros figured they'd be a frontrunner if the Mets wanted to trade Verlander, too.